Dream of the Red Chamber: More than a boring Chinese novel

 Layer 3: Philosophical blackpill

-LDY is the only major character who understands the "Matrix" while still living inside the dream.
+LDY is the few major character who understands the "Matrix" while still living inside the dream.

 Her poems (Burial of Flowers, Autumn Window Wind & Rain, Peach Blossom) are more than just pretty sadness.
 They statements of consciousness to the metaphysical reality:

-She sees the entire material garden as maya (illusion) yet still chooses to feel every petal and every slight with 1000% intensity.
+She sees the entire material garden as an illusion, yet still chooses to feel every petal and every slight with 1000% intensity.

 Unlike Baoyu (who eventually logs off the Matrix) or Baochai (who plays the ranked game detached), Daiyu refuses both easy paths.
 She stays fully attached and fully awake, then meets her end with agony and tragedy.